mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/reference/cluster-configuration/v1beta1/index.md

 # API Documentation (v1beta1)

-> Note this document is generated from code comments.
-When contributing a change to this document please do so by changing the code comments.
+> This document is automatically generated from the API definition in the code.

 ## Table of Contents
 * [AutoscalingOptions](#autoscalingoptions)